kayvansol/Cassandra/README.md

 ```

-The main thing here are the healthcheck blocks :
+Note : The main thing here are the healthcheck blocks :
 ```yaml
 healthcheck:
       test: ["CMD-SHELL", "nodetool status"]